“Would you like something to drink, sir?” the flight attendant asked with a polite yet firm voice.

 She hopped in the diver seat and told him to fasten his seat belt.
 Leaving the parking lot, they got on the highway.

 “Not far, about 30 minutes”

 Driving down the highway, the surroundings looked so different to him, as if a fast moving scene in a computer game.
 The cars were flying down in a choreographed fashion, each one within its own lane and no one honking the horns.
-The roadside greenery was picture perfect, as if some artist had painted the nature with different shades of green.
+The roadside greenery was picture perfect, as if some artist had painted the roadside with different shades of green.

 “It is so green everywhere!” he tried to make a small talk, while she was fiddling with the satellite radio.